As someone who loves to research and make plans, I have a hard time implementing said plans.

 A gamechanger for us has been to set small, achievable goals for ourselves.

 We like to break our projects up into 90-day chunks.
-This helps us break up our big goals into smaller, more achievable goals which seems a whole lot less daunting.
+This helps us break up our big goals into smaller, more achievable goals which seem a whole lot less daunting.

 The final step to stop researching and start doing is to get an accountability partner.